Nissan Micra hatchback (2016-2022) review

 - Limited engine choices

-It's just possible that the Micra is Nissan's best-known model.
+A decade ago, it was likely that the Micra was Nissan’s best-known model.
+Now, it’d probably be the Nissan Qashqai SUV, but the often-overlooked Micra is still a decent supermini.
 It's the car that really established the Japanese carmaker's name in the UK, all thanks to its approachable, simple nature and reputation for reliability.
-Its easy-going character makes it a very popular choice for driving schools, too – a Micra's steering wheel is the first that many motorists ever sat behind.
+Its easy-going character makes it a popular choice for driving schools, too – a Micra's steering wheel is the first that many motorists ever sat behind.

 The latest version, though, excels in an area in which the Micra has always been found wanting – sophistication.
 After years of soft, friendly design, the latest model is far more attention grabbing, which is necessary to draw buyers away from the SEAT Ibiza, Ford Fiesta and Volkswagen Polo, as well as the Peugeot 208 and Renault Clio.